RomBeVu/pad-microservices-sho/README.md

   * `@opentelemetry/instrumentation-*`
   * Exports configured to send spans to OTEL Collector with Tempo exporter.
 * Tempo visualization available via Grafana dashboard.

 ---

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature-name`)
-3. Commit your changes (`git commit -am 'Add feature'`)
-4. Push to the branch (`git push origin feature-name`)
-5. Open a Pull Request

----

-## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).

----